Interest rate caps vs. swaps: corporates weigh the alternatives

 SummaryEvolving market conditions over the past year have led many companies to revisit the caps vs. swaps debate.
 While caps initially gained traction for their upside potential, swaps remain the preferred instrument for corporates seeking to mitigate interest rate risk.

-- The continued low interest rate environment has introduced new considerations to the caps vs. swaps debate.
+- Expectations for multiple rate hikes over the next year have introduced new considerations to the caps versus swaps debate.

-- While many of the pros and cons apply in any macroeconomic environment, factors like upfront cost and the relevance of floors have grown more impactful since the onset of the pandemic.
+- While many of the pros and cons apply in any macroeconomic environment, factors like upfront cost and disaster protection have grown more impactful as the forward curve has risen.

-- Though the prospect of prolonged low rates has made caps appealing for their upside potential, swaps are still the preferred instrument for most large corporates.
+- The shape of the current forward curve has lent some credibility to using caps for disaster protection, but swaps are still the preferred instrument for most large corporates.

 The role of volatility